OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 void keyPressed() {

-  // We need an offset to have different perlin noise values float offset = random(0,10000);
+  // We need an offset to have different Perlin noise values float offset = random(0,10000);

   for(int i=0; i<k; i++) {